 How can you help?

 Rescue organizations work toward creating a society where the rate of animals taken in stops soaring above the number of adoptions.
 So, how can you help?
 If you cannot take in another pet or if you are simply not an animal person, you can still support your local shelter.
-“There are many ways for people to get involved with our organization outside of adopting a pet,” Margot DeConna, director of development for the Alachua County Humane Society, said.
+“There are many ways for people to get involved with our organization outside of adopting a pet,” Margot DeConna, the former director of development for the Alachua County Humane Society, now known as the Humane Society of North Central Florida, said.
 “We always need volunteer fosters to temporarily take in animals from our shelter, volunteers to help keep the shelter running seven days a week, supplies or donations to our thrift shop, and even sponsoring some of our pets.”

 Alachua County Animal Services